2026 Cadillac Escalade vs Lincoln Navigator: Full-Size Luxury SUV

 2026 Lincoln Navigator Reserve

-The Cadillac Escalade and Lincoln Navigator have defined the American full-size luxury SUV segment for 25 years.
-Both now offer features that would have seemed implausible a decade ago — curved OLED displays, 36-speaker audio systems, air suspensions that read the road ahead — and both are priced accordingly.
-At $90,000– class="relative z-10"10,000 for mid-level trims, the question isn't whether you can get your money's worth, but which one offers more of what you specifically want.
+The Escalade and Navigator have owned the American full-size luxury SUV segment for 25 years, and I'll admit I have a soft spot for both.
+They now pack features that would've seemed like science fiction a decade ago — curved OLED displays, 36-speaker audio, suspensions that read the road ahead — and they're priced to match.
+At $90,000– class="relative z-10"10,000 for mid trims, the question isn't whether you get your money's worth; it's which one gives you more of what you specifically want.
+Let me help you sort that.

 At a glance